Scholarship of Teaching and Learning Grants

 Up to $3,000 may be awarded to each project.

-- If you are planning to seek assistance from CLT staff as part of your project (e.g., support of online course design from an instructional designer), please seek confirmation in writing that assistance will be available with key staff member(s) during the time frame required, to submitting your proposal.
+- If you are planning to seek assistance from an Educational Developer from the CLT, please include confirmation in writing that assistance will be available from that individual during the time frame required, prior to submitting your proposal.

 - If necessary, a statement of intention to seek approval for the proposed research project from the Dalhousie Research Ethics Board or confirmation that approval has been received.
 (NB: If your grant is successful but requires ethics approval, funding will not be released until proof of approval has been received.)

 - Description of any additional resources (e.g., funding, release time, equipment, etc.) to be provided to the project.

 - Description of the value of the project, in particular the pedagogical impact on students and the contribution the project will make to the and learning literature.

 Funding will be provided to support the following: